 Tree Haven Campground also has a nice location but is more peaceful and quieter than some of the city's other RV parks.
 This campground has a dumpstation and offers monthly rates for those planning an extended trip to Columbus.
 Some of your other options include the Berkshire Lake Campground and the John Bryan State Park Campground.

-John Bryan State Park is one of central Ohio's top state parks.
+There are tons of beautiful parks in the Buckeye state.
+Just outside of Columbus, you'll find Mohican State Park.
+Mohican State Park is a popular destination for a wide variety of outdoor recreation opportunities, from hiking and biking to horseback riding, cross-country skiing, and enjoy water-based sports on Clear Fork River and nearby Pleasant Hill Lake.
+John Bryan State Park is also one of central Ohio's top state parks.
 It is home to miles of hiking trails and a disc golf course with a full 18 holes.
 There is even a campground on-site.

 If you want to visit a national park, you'll want to head to Cuyahoga Valley National Park.
 This is actually the only national park in the Buckeye State.
 It has more than 11 miles of hiking trails and is close to both private and public campgrounds.
 The park has a few campsites that put you close to the trails, too.

 When you own an RV and live close to Columbus, you can choose a storage facility and have more room in your yard or driveway.
 The facilities that you can choose from include both indoor and outdoor options.
 With indoor storage, your vehicle gets protection against damage caused by the sun and other weather conditions.
 You may also want a facility that offers 24/7 access.